 Congratulate yourself.
 Your score will be emailed to you within a week of the test.
 If you do not receive your score from your trainer within 10 days of your test date, first contact your trainer, then call to speak with a Program Manager.
 Scores will often be given during a follow-up.

 If you receive a score of 35 or above you may be recommended for an ARTA Program.
 For scores below 35, you should continue language training.
-ARTA’s Private and SemiPrivate courses, may be Add-ons for monthly session, are listed in your login dashboard along with a recommended session schedule to follow.
+ARTA’s live training and sessions, may be Add-ons for monthly session, are listed in your login dashboard along with a recommended session schedule to follow.

 Yes, practicing for the test may be beneficial.
 Even if you feel your oral skills are good, you can practice.
 This type of test has a particular format which may be unfamiliar.
 Practicing will help you feel more comfortable on the day of the assessment.
 You can practice by reading the information for the Tips for Accent Reduction on our website.
 Note that the while the Accent Tips have listening skills, versions of assessments do not.
 Subscribe to the ARTA Membership Levels accessible under our Membership login, which include: Assessment Report (MP4 of Phonemes and accompanying phonemes pdf’s).